SJTU-CGM/WebPhyloTree/README.md

 __Note:__ if you works on a HTML, `svgElement` should be replaced by a SVG container elements (e.g. `<svg>`, `<g>`).

 ## See also
-As WebTree takes JSON as input, you may need a parser for Newick or phyloXML.
+As WebTree takes JSON as input, you may need a parser for Newick.
 ```javascript
 parseNewick(String::txt)
 ```